ZathuraDbg/ZathuraDbg/README.md

 An GUI open-source assembly emulator-based debugger.
 Mainly for reverse engineering and learning assembly.
 Under development, aims to support all major architecture.

+ZathuraDbg is still in beta, so expect major changes in the framework used or the UI, etc.

 # Screenshots
 <img src="https://i.ibb.co/7SYVRZG/image.png">